Cat Power’s ‘You Are Free’ – A Look Back at an Indie-Rock Classic

 When she returned three years later with ‘You Are Free,’ she had a whole new bag of musical tricks to show off.
 Shades of punk, funk and folk share space with some of her gutsiest rockers and softest ballads.
 It’s her most concentrated record and, in ways, her most expansive.

-Marshall worked on ‘You Are Free,’ which celebrates its 10th anniversary today, for a year.
+Marshall worked on 2003's ‘You Are Free’ for a year.
 She recorded more than three-dozen songs during the sessions in Seattle, calling in high-profile friends like Dave Grohl and Eddie Vedder for help.
-A handful of songs sound like fragments of bigger, bolder ideas, but the best tracks – the opening ‘I Don’t Blame You,’ the riff-powered single ‘He War’ — rank among her most durable.
+A handful of songs sound like fragments of bigger, bolder ideas, but the best tracks – the opening ‘I Don’t Blame You,’ the riff-powered single ‘He War’ -- rank among her most durable.

 Watch Cat Power's Video for 'He War'